Raising a balanced, healthy, resilient child with an upper body limb difference

-Information for parents, relatives, therapists, and friends to help your child with a hand or arm difference thrive into adulthood
+information for parents, relatives, & therapists to help your child with a hand or arm difference thrive into adulthood

 Hello!
 My name is Laura Faye Clubok.
 I have created this website to provide information, suggestions, and support for parents, relatives, and friends of children with hand and arm differences.
 Born with a thumb and four "nubbins" on my left hand, I earned my undergraduate degree at Harvard University and my master's degree in occupational therapy at the Boston School of Occupational Therapy at Tufts University.
 My choice of career as an occupational therapist stemmed from my experiences navigating life with my difference, and I am grateful and proud to be a registered and licensed occupational therapist (OTR/L).

-In my private practice, On The Other Hand Therapy, I have worked with both children with physical, cognitive, and behavioral challenges and typically-developing children for the past twenty three years.
+In my private practice, On The Other Hand Therapy, I have worked with both children with physical, cognitive, and behavioral challenges and typically-developing children for the past twenty five years.

 I hope that you find this site helpful, informative, and inspirational.